Rock Hudson: 1943–1948: Military service to acting debut

-Hudson made his acting debut with a small part in the Warner Bros. film Fighter Squadron (1948); according to a 21st-century source, it took 38 takes for Hudson to successfully deliver his only line in the film.
+In 1948, Hudson made his acting debut with a small part in the Warner Bros. film Fighter Squadron directed by Raoul Walsh; according to a 21st-century source, it took 38 takes for Hudson to successfully deliver his only line in the film.

 Universal-International

 Hudson was signed to a long-term contract by Universal-International.
-There he received coaching in acting, singing, dancing, fencing, and horseback riding, and began to be featured in film magazines where, being photogenic, he was promoted.
+There he received coaching in acting, singing, dancing, fencing and horseback riding, and began to be featured in film magazines where, being photogenic, he was promoted.

-His first film at Universal was Undertow (1949), which gave him his first screen credit.
-He had small parts in Peggy (1950), Winchester '73 (1950) as an American Indian, The Desert Hawk (1950) (as an Arab), Tomahawk (1951), and Air Cadet (1951).
+In 1949, Hudson received his first film credit, as Roc Hudson, in William Castle's Undertow, made by Universal.

+In 1950, he acted in One Way Street, Shakedown, I Was a Shoplifter, Peggy, Winchester '73, and The Desert Hawk.

-Hudson was billed third in The Fat Man (1951), but back down the cast list for Bright Victory (1951).
-He had good parts as a boxer in Iron Man (1951) and as a gambler in Bend of the River (1952).
-He supported the Nelson family in Here Come the Nelsons (1951).
+In 1951, Hudson was billed third in William Castle's The Fat Man.
+He played an important role as a boxer in Joseph Pevney's Iron Man.
+Other acting credit in that period include Bright Victory, Tomahawk, and Air Cadet.

 Leading man

-Hudson was promoted to leading man for Scarlet Angel (1952), opposite Yvonne De Carlo, who had been in Desert Hawk and Tomahawk.
+Hudson was promoted to leading man for Scarlet Angel (1952), opposite Yvonne De Carlo.
 He co-starred with Piper Laurie in Has Anybody Seen My Gal?
 (1952), the first of his films directed by Douglas Sirk.
+He also appeared as a gambler in Bend of the River (1952).
+He supported the Nelson family in Here Come the Nelsons (1952).

 In Horizons West (1952) Hudson supported Robert Ryan, but he was star again for The Lawless Breed (1953) and Seminole (1953).
 In 1953, he appeared in a Camel commercial that showed him on the set of Seminole.

 He and De Carlo were borrowed by RKO for Sea Devils (1953), an adventure set during the Napoleonic Wars.
 Back at Universal he played Harun al-Rashid in The Golden Blade (1953).
 There was Gun Fury (1953) and Back to God's Country (1953).
 Hudson had the title role in Taza, Son of Cochise (1954), directed by Sirk and produced by Ross Hunter.

 Magnificent Obsession and stardom

 Hudson was by now firmly established as a leading man in adventure films.
 What turned him into a star was the romantic drama Magnificent Obsession (1954), co-starring Jane Wyman, produced by Hunter and directed by Sirk.
 The film received positive reviews, with Modern Screen Magazine citing Hudson as the most popular actor of the year.
 It made over $5 million at the box office.

 Hudson returned to adventure films with Bengal Brigade (1954), set during the Indian Mutiny, and Captain Lightfoot (1955), produced by Hunter and directed by Sirk.
 In 1954, exhibitors voted Hudson the 17th most popular star in the country.
 Hunter used him in the melodramas One Desire (1955) and All That Heaven Allows (1955), which reunited him with Sirk and Wyman.
-He next acted in Never Say Goodbye (1956).